Nigel1992/kodi-repository/README.md

 3. Install through Kodi's "Install from zip file" option

 ## 🔄 Updates

-Addons in this repository automatically notify you when updates are available.
+Add-ons in this repository notify you when updates are available.
+To ensure you receive notifications:

+From the Kodi home screen, go to Settings (gear icon).
+Select System > Add-ons.
+Set Update Notifications to Enabled.
+Once enabled, you'll receive a notification when an update is available.
 To update:

-1. From the Kodi home screen, navigate to Add-ons
+From the Kodi home screen, navigate to Add-ons.
-2. When updates are available, you'll see a notification
+When updates are available, you'll see a notification.
-3. Select the addon and choose "Update"
+Select the add-on and choose Update.

 ## 🧰 Repository Structure